JSConfBp/2019.cssconfbp.rocks/_speakers/damien.md

 github: hiwelo
 website: https://raccoon.studio
 talktitle: "Variable Fonts & Readability: The Rising of Custom Reading Experiences"
 bio: Damien is a queer product designer focusing on accessibility and fighting for a more inclusive web.
 Speaker in Europe, they talk in web conferences about using design and CSS to craft more inclusive experiences.
-Senior Product Designer for Castor EDC in Amsterdam, their inner self is a wild raccoon.
+Design systems & Accessibility Lead for Castor EDC in Amsterdam, their inner self is a wild raccoon.
 position: 3
 layout: speaker
 shareimg: /assets/speakers/damien-share.png